nullscreen/yt-auth/README.md

 ## Environment Variables

-`YT_CLIENT_ID` should be set with your Google client ID, after registering your application at [Google Developers Console](https://console.developers.google.com).
+`YT_ACCOUNT_CLIENT_ID` should be set with your Google client ID, after registering your application at [Google Developers Console](https://console.developers.google.com).
+`YT_ACCOUNT_CLIENT_SECRET` should be set with your Google client secret, after registering your application at [Google Developers Console](https://console.developers.google.com).

 ## Development